lolaedun/meditation/README.md

 I designed a simple logo to not distract the user during meditation and for branding purposes.

 The logo consists of a person sitting in a classic cross legged meditation pose and the text "I am...".
 The font used is Roboto.
-In addition, the favicon is the person sitting in medition pose.
+In addition, the favicon is the person sitting in meditation pose.

 The white logo matches the colour of the fonts and buttons used on the website.